Leif-Rydenfalk/vger-rs/examples/basic/README.md

 - Configures the GPU device and queue.
 - Sets up the `vger` library for rendering.

-In the case of WebAssembly (WASM), it also:

-- Initializes logging.
-- Appends the window canvas to the HTML document body.

 ### `render`

 The `render` function is responsible for drawing content to the screen using `vger`.
 It performs the following tasks: